 Generate Sales Leads with B2B Website Content

 It is a struggle for many companies to see their website as integral to their sales and marketing efforts.
 Most have relied on business-to-business strategies that have served them well for years.
 But with the growth of content marketing, your prospects have different expectations for sales engagement.
-Through focus on information and customer-centric schedules, content drives B2B sales more than ever before.
+Through a focus on information and customer-centric schedules, content drives B2B sales more than ever before.

 Content Is the Effective Way to Drive B2B Leads

 Content writing is an essential part of your digital marketing strategy.
-Every business has to fill its social media pages, website and YouTube channel just to show that the company is active and thriving.
+Every business has to fill its social media pages, website, and YouTube channel to show that the company is active and thriving.
 Your company’s digital footprint is the cornerstone of your branding and makes a powerful impression on potential clients.

 But content marketing is more than that.
-Statistics show it is more effective at driving leads than traditional sales tactics.
+Statistics show it is more effective at driving leads than traditional B2B sales tactics.
 A recent study by the Kellogg School of Management found that digital marketing efforts, such as white papers, webinars, and blogs, result in more leads and closed deals than in-person engagements.
-That may surprise some who think the human touch scores them points with prospects, when it may not.
+That may surprise some who think the human touch scores them points with prospects when it may not.